Move from spreadsheets to strategy. Learn front-line secrets to implementing a comp solution in our upcoming webinar | Register here

 Regression analysis: Calculating your adjusted pay gap

-A regression analysis involves a series of regression equations.
-Specifically, PayAnalytics by beqom uses what’s known as log-linear regression.
-This type of regression is industry standard for pay equity research, regulation, and software development.
+Regression analysis involves a series of regression equations.
+Specifically, PayAnalytics by beqom uses what’s known as log-linear regression—the industry standard for pay equity research, regulation, and software development.

 A log-linear regression equation looks like this: